jaygap/basic-image-manipulation/README.md

 ## Known Bugs / Issues
 - Box blur is VERY slow for larger box sizes (not a priority to fix)
 - Gaussian blur also slow
+- Hue masking results in very blocky textures for some reason

 ## Features:
 - Horizontal and vertical pixel sorting (with mask and no mask)